frosas/lag/README.md

   - HTTPS — Is this any slower than an HTTP ping?
   - HTTP/2 — This should make the connection handshake to not be considered
   - WebSocket — Probably not needed if HTTP/2 is implemented
+- Pre-cache all resources to not fail loading them when offline.
+Anything else apart from the favicons?